Feargal Sharkey: Music industry (1992–present)

-Starting in the early 1990s Sharkey moved into the business side of the music industry, initially as A&R for Polydor Records, and then as managing director of EXP Ltd. He was appointed a member of the Radio Authority for five years from December 1998 to December 2003.
+Starting in the early 1990s Sharkey moved into the business side of the music industry, initially in A&R for Polydor Records, and then as managing director of EXP Ltd. He was appointed a member of the Radio Authority for five years from December 1998 to December 2003.

 When the Undertones reunited in 1999, Sharkey was offered the opportunity to rejoin the group but turned down the offer.
-His position as lead vocalist/frontman for the Undertones was taken by fellow Derry native Paul McLoone, who is also a radio presenter for the Irish national and independent radio station, Today FM.
+His position as lead vocalist/frontman for the Undertones was taken by fellow Derry native Paul McLoone.

 Sharkey became chairman of the UK Government task force the 'Live Music Forum' in 2004, to evaluate the impact of the Licensing Act 2003 on the performance of live music, and gave public evidence before the Culture, Media and Sport Committee on 11 November 2008.

 In 2008, Sharkey was appointed as the CEO of British Music Rights, replacing Emma Pike.
 In October 2008, he became head of UK Music, an umbrella organisation representing the collective interests of the UK's commercial music industry.
 He has become prominent in criticising the use of Form 696 by the Metropolitan Police' requiring event promoters to provide data on performers and audiences.
 Sharkey resigned from UK Music on 11 November 2011.

-In 2011 Sharkey made a one-off appearance in a set named Erasure + Special Guests singing Never Never.
+In 2011, Sharkey made a one-off appearance in a set named Erasure + Special Guests, singing "Never Never".
 He stated that he had not sung live for 20 years and that Vince Clarke was the only person he would have returned for.

 Sharkey appeared on BBC Newcastle, interviewed by Simon Logan on the afternoon show on 7 August 2013.
 He spoke about his career and his decision to retire from the stage: "I've had an absolutely brilliant career...
 It's time to get off the stage and make room for [new artists]".